boldbi/bold-bi-docs/docs/getting-started/embedding-in-your-application.md

     }
     ```

-## How to pass the Dashboard Parameter and URL Filter Parameter in the authorization end point dynamically
+## How to pass the Dashboard Parameter and URL Filter Parameter in the authorization endpoint dynamically

-In the authorization end point, you can pass the both type of filters(Dashboard Parameter/Filter Parameter) at the same time.
+In the authorization endpoint, you can pass both types of filters (Dashboard Parameter/Filter Parameter) at the same time.

-To pass filters to the `embed_datasource_filter` parameter in the authorization endpoint, refer to the following sample in C#(It differs based on your platform language).
-Here, we have to set both types of filters to the `embed_datasource_filter` property in the endpoint.
+To pass filters to the `embed_datasource_filter` parameter in the authorization endpoint, refer to the following sample in C# (it may differ based on your platform language).
+Here, we need to set both types of filters to the `embed_datasource_filter` property in the endpoint.

 ```js
 [HttpPost]